 CORE Organic is the acronym for "Coordination of European Transnational Research in Organic Food and Farming Systems".
 As an ERA-NET action, it intends to increase cooperation between national research activities.
 CORE Organic Plus is the continuation of the ERA-Nets CORE Organic I and CORE Organic II.
 Compared to the previous CORE Organic ERA-Nets the Plus ERA-Net will benefit from an additional top-up funding by the European Commission.

 The call for pre-proposals is closed and we have received 48 applications.
 The coordinators will receive the result of the evaluation at the end of April.

-CORE Organic has 1 December 2013 started its 3rd contract with the European Commission, and is now launching a transnational call on organic food and farming systems with 9.4 million Euros for research from 22 funding bodies, and 3 million Euros from the EC (2 million for research).
-CO Plus will run for 5 years until the research projects initiated have been evaluated.
+CORE Organic has 1 December 2013 started its 3rd contract with the European Commission, and is currently evaluating the applications from a transnational call on organic food and farming systems with 9.4 million Euros for research from 22 funding bodies, and 3 million Euros from the EC (2 million for research).
+The project CORE Organic Plus will run for 5 years until the research projects initiated have been finalised and evaluated.

 The four thematic research areas of the call are: 1.
 Crop: Plant/Soil interaction in organic crop production 2.
 Functional biodiversity to improve management of diseases, weeds and pests 3.
 Livestock health management system including breeding 4.
 Ensuring quality and safety of organic food along the processing chain